vaidehiadhi/gofr/docs/references/gofrcli/page.md

 1. **`init`**

    The init command initializes a new GoFr project.
-The init command sets up the foundational structure for a new GoFr project.
-   It generates a simple "Hello World!" program as a starting point, allowing developers to quickly dive into building their application.
+It sets up the foundational structure for the project and generates a basic "Hello World!" program as a starting point.
+This allows developers to quickly dive into building their application with a ready-made framework structure.

 ### Command Usage
 ```go